mrehkopf/vcs/README.md

 The VCS codebase depends on the following libraries and frameworks:

 1. Qt 5
-2. OpenCV 3.2.0*
+2. OpenCV*
+3. If compiling for X11, libx11-dev
-3. The Datapath capture API, as distributed with their Linux capture drivers**
+4. The Datapath capture API, as distributed with their Linux capture drivers**
-4. Non-release builds*** are configured to use AddressSanitizer and UndefinedBehaviorSanitizer, which should come pre-installed with your compiler on common platforms.
+5. Non-release builds*** are configured to use AddressSanitizer and UndefinedBehaviorSanitizer, which should come pre-installed with your compiler on common platforms.
 For these builds, you'll need to create a file called **asan-suppress.txt** in the directory of the VCS executable, and either leave it blank, or populate it according to [this guide](https://github.com/google/sanitizers/wiki/AddressSanitizerLeakSanitizer#suppressions) to have AddressSanitizer ignore leaks in external code (e.g. third-party libraries).

-\* Later versions of OpenCV may also work.
+\* I use OpenCV 3.2.0, but later versions may also be compatible.
 See [this issue](https://github.com/leikareipa/vcs/issues/30) for details.\
 \** Only needed if compiling for Datapath hardware, which is the default option.
 See [The capture backend](#the-capture-backend) for details.\
 \*** See [Release build vs. debug build](#release-build-vs-debug-build).